shivanshBTW/book-library/README.md

 To display notifications, I used an NPM module I created called `material-react-toastify`.

+I added a custom book by default to make it easier to test the features,

 ## Scripts

 - `npm run dev`: Starts the development server.